Parc le Breos – burial chamber

 Architecture

 The tomb was erected in a shape similar to a wedge, about 22 meters long, 12 meters wide on the south side and 6 meters wide on the north side.
-The entrance to the burial chamber was on the south side, between the two bulges separating the kind of a small yard.
+The entrance to the burial chamber was on the south side, between the two bulges separating the kind of a small yard approximately 2 meters wide.
 This square was probably the place of the ceremonies, as fragments of burnt bones, pottery and arrowheads were found there.

 Current state

-Currently, the top layer of the tomb (cairn) has disappeared, however, its lower part has been reconstructed.
-There is a passage and four burial chambers with lateral stones forming them and the lower part of the tomb, allowing to visualize its size.
-The monument is available for free to explore.
+Currently, the top layer of the tomb (cairn) has disappeared, but its lower part was reconstructed in 1960-1961 (groundwater damaged especially the north-eastern and south-eastern corners).
+The preserved passage and four burial chambers with the side stones forming them, as well as the lower part of the tomb, allowing one to visualize its size.
+The monument is open to visitors for free at any time of the day.

 bibliography: